-Company's land and buildings were revalued at 25 August 2023 by independent valuers.
+Company's land and buildings were revalued on 25 August 2023 by independent valuers.
 Valuations were made on the basis of open market value.

 The valuation was prepared by Atlas Valuations Pty Ltd, Ray White (Valuations).
-At 30 June 2023, the directors are satisfied the property valuation represents fair value.
-The directors have agreed that the revaluation of the relevant properties is to be effected in the financial year 2023-2024.
+The directors have agreed that the revaluation of the relevant properties be effected in the financial year ended 2024.